 So, the take-away: eggs are even better for you (and your heart) than you thought!

-- Mediterranean-Style Poached Eggs
+- Indian-Style Scrambled Eggs